openwallet-foundation/owl-agent-test-harness/docs/afgo.md

 The tests that use an implicit invitation are not currently working.
 The issue is being investigated -- this feature may not be supported in Aries Framework Go.

+*Updated: 2021.03.05*

 ## Test Run Details
-See the tests runs organized by Aries RFC [afgo behaviors](https://allure.vonx.io/api/allure-docker-service/projects/afgo/reports/latest/index.html?redirect=false#behaviors)
+See the tests results organized by Aries RFCs executed [afgo](https://allure.vonx.io/api/allure-docker-service/projects/afgo/reports/latest/index.html?redirect=false#behaviors)

 See the test runs history and drill into the details [afgo](https://allure.vonx.io/allure-docker-service-ui/projects/afgo/reports/latest)

+Jump back to the [runset summary](./README.md).